Miyaku/v4a8/README.md

-# Viper4Android for Android 8.x Oreo based AOSP
+# Viper4Android for Android 8.x 😎

-<b>NOT</b> like in Android version before, the v4a won't work in SDK26 because in Android O he change audio config format from <i>.conf</i> to <i>.xml</i> and merged sounfx library to one directory in <code>/system/vendor/lib/soundfx/</code> not in <code>/system/lib/soundfx/</code> anymore, so you must have new line to configurations drivers and library, if not your v4a still wont work and will ask you to install driver always.
+<b>NOT</b> like in Android version before, the v4a won't work in SDK26 because in Android O he change audio config format from <i>.conf</i> to <i>.xml</i> and merged soundfx library to one directory in <code>/system/vendor/lib/soundfx/</code> not in <code>/system/lib/soundfx/</code> anymore, so you must have new line to configurations drivers and library, if not your v4a still wont work and will ask you to install driver always 🙈

 # First
-Still same on old sdk version, you must add to <code>/system/etc/audio_effects.conf</code>
+Still same on old sdk version, you must add to <code>/system/etc/audio_effects.conf</code><br>
 Under “libraries {“, add:
 <pre>
 v4a_fx {